Rasti.js Rasti.js

 Main.mount({ routes, model }, document.body);

 Rasti is built for developers who want a simple yet powerful way to create UI components without the complexity of heavy frameworks.
-Whether you're prototyping, building a high-performance dashboard, or modernizing a Backbone.js app, Rasti lets you:
+Whether you're building a high-performance dashboard, or embedding a lightweight widget, Rasti lets you:

 You can find a sample TODO application in the example folder of the Rasti GitHub repository.
 This example serves as a great starting point for your own projects.
 Try it live here.